ViggoLagerstedtEkholm/ViggoLagerstedtEkholm/README.md

-- 👋 Hi, I’m @ViggoLagerstedtEkholm
+👋 Hi, I’m @ViggoLagerstedtEkholm

+👀 Here are some of the technologies that I have worked with:
-- 👀 I’m interested in Java, C#, SQL, Android, React, React-Native, Java, Spring Boot, .NET development, PHP.
+Java, C#, SQL, Android, React, React-Native, Java, Spring Boot, .NET development, PHP, TypeScript, Redux.

-- 🌱 I’m currently learning React and .NET Web API development.
+🌱 I’m currently learning React and .NET Web API development.

-- 💞️ I’m looking to collaborate on anything related to code.
+Feel free to contact me!

 <!---